 - The total energy needed to produce tap water is 2000 times LESS than what is used in bottled water production.

-- Tap water costs less than half a penny per gallon to produce, while bottled water costs an average of $1.11 per gallon in 2016.
+- Tap water costs less than 3 cents per gallon, while bottled water costs an average of $1.41 per gallon in 2015.

 - A Hydroviv Drinking Water Filter cartridge is rated for 720 gallons.
 That’s enough water to fill over 6500 Half-liter water bottles!

 What about the quality of tap water?
 Is it even better?